Bharat63/BridgeLabz_2115000287/readme.md

-# 📘 Learning Journal - Akash Pandey
+# 📘 Learning Journal - Bharat kumar

 ## 🗓️ 20th January
 ### 📌 What Was Taught: